 What makes wealth management different than the plan I got from my financial planner?

-We like to think of your personal wealth manager as a golf caddy.
-First, a great caddy does a lot of work in the background and helps you execute the game plan that the two of you have agreed upon.
+At DreamWork Financial Group, we like to think of your personal wealth manager as a golf caddy.
+First, a great caddy does a lot of work in the background and helps you execute the shot that the two of you have agreed upon.
 Second, he knows you inside and out.
-Finally, he also knows when to speak up and when to back off.
+Finally, he knows when to speak up and when to back off.
 He wants you to be prepared for every situation and your success is paramount.

 Bad caddies (and advisors) know very little about you, and often put you in bad situations.
 A bad advisor can even become a source of added stress.
 Having wealth management should greatly reduce your stress, not compound it.